-Direct action, working with the poor in their localities, was of primary importance to our founder in his fight against poverty.
-From this has grown the guiding principle behind the work of the Schmitz Foundations which can be summed up as "projects designed in response to needs and specific target groups".
+It was of crucial importance to the founder to effectivly contribute to the long-term reduction of poverty.
+From this has grown the guiding principle behind the work of the Schmitz Foundations which can be summed up as "projects designed in response to needs of specific target groups".

-At present the Schmitz Foundations are mainly supporting projects in the following areas:
+The Schmitz Foundations are mainly supporting projects in the following areas:

-- · Projects devoted ensuring minimum living standards, small-scale purchases and commercial activities (for example: micro-credit schemes, including agriculture and food security) - · Basic education and training - · Ensuring minimum living standards, start-up capital and small-scale commercial activities Social and charitable projects (examples: work with the handicapped, care for the elderly, re-habilitation of street children)
+- Projects devoted to ensuring minimum living standards, small-scale purchases and commercial activities (for example: micro-credit schemes, including agriculture and food security) - · Basic education and training - · Ensuring minimum living standards, start-up capital and small-scale commercial activities.
+Social and charitable projects (examples: work with the handicapped, care for the elderly, re-habilitation of street children)

-To enhance the effectiveness and sustainability of the projects, in addition to a realistic assessment of their needs, aims, and effects, it is important to give sufficient consideration the more general aspects of aid provision.
+To enhance the effectiveness and sustainability of the projects, in addition to a realistic assessment of their needs, aims, and effects, it is important to give sufficient consideration to the more general aspects of aid provision.